-Prioritise and work through the list of targets to research the format and tone that similar articles take and where they are being shared (website, blogs, social).
+Prioritise and work through the list of targets to research, the format and tone that similar articles take, and where they are being shared (websites, blogs, social groups).

-Identify the contact details of the people, editors and reporters, you want to persuade to run your material and approach them on a one by one basis.
-Ensure that when writing to named contacts you use the research you have carried out on their media outlet and that you can tailor your piece accordingly.
+Identify the contact details of the people, editors and reporters you want to persuade to run your material and approach them on a one-by-one basis.
+Ensure that when writing to named contacts you use the research you have carried out on their media outlet and that you tailor your piece accordingly.

 Format your material.

 Each channel will need its own appropriately formatted material.
 I would recommend that you start with one or two media organisations and do your learning and do it well.
 Remember, as a thought leader you need to produce new and interesting content regularly: Think outside the box!

 This could be a White Paper, Comment piece, Short film, Blog, Speech or Podcast.

 Approach your chosen media targets.

 Approach the organisations you’ve identified, one by one, and offer them a comment, article, opinion, contribution to their media channel – make sure this is relevant to their audience:

 Get it subbed and edited by a colleague you like and respect.
 When they have finished reading, get them to answer the magic question: So what?
 Let their answer guide you as to what to add or take away.
 Ensure you chop out anything that doesn’t directly contribute to your idea.
 Also add as many visuals, photos, graphs, cartoons as you possibly can to bring your idea to life.
 Use humour to lighten ‘dark’ material.

 Make it concise and dynamic but be prepared to vary your pace.
 Corporate films shouldn’t be more than 90 seconds long, talks no more than 17 minutes (see Ted Talks https://www.ted.com/watch/tedx-talks)